-If you have one of these conditions, you must, at the same time, tell us about any other diagnosed pre-existing medical conditions you may have.
 If you don't tell us about all your diagnosed pre-existing medical conditions, it could affect your cover.

-You can choose whether to tell us about some diagnosed pre-existing medical conditions
+You can choose whether to tell us about diagnosed pre-existing medical conditions

-You can choose whether to tell us about your diagnosed pre-existing medical conditions if you do not have a heart, vascular or lung illness, or Type 2 diabetes.
+You can choose whether to tell us about your diagnosed pre-existing medical conditions.